Types of Bonds in India: Understanding Your Options Before You Invest

 Limitations of Bonds

-1. Interest Rate Risk: Bond prices can drop when interest rates go up, which might lead to losses if you sell before maturity.
+Interest rate risk: When interest rates rise, existing bond prices fall, which can lead to losses if you sell before maturity

 What are the most popular types of bonds?